petermakeswebsites/DenoFungus/README.md

 ## Usage

-In your terminal, run `deno run --allow-read --allow-net --unstable fcgi-deno.ts` from the project directory.
+In your terminal, run `deno run --allow-read --allow-net --unstable denofungus.ts` from the project directory.

 Now DenoFungus should be running.
 Assuming you've connected your web server to DenoFungus (see [installation](#installation)), create a file, just like PHP, which imports a function.
 DenoFungus will automatically detect whne the file has changed and re-import any modifications.